eosnewyork/ledger-eos/README.md

 This project wraps the Ledger Nano S app for EOS and provides continuous integration via CircleCI.

-An artifact (zip) containing a compile app package will be created for each PR.
+An artifact (zip) containing a compiled app will be created for each commit.

 **WARNING: Remember to use this ONLY in a ledger without funds and only for testing purposes.**

 ## Installing

-There are two ways you can install the app:

 ### Getting the package